Main page content

 5) Lump sum vacation payments will not include hazardous duty or longevity pay but will include any emoluments received in lieu of pay, such as car or housing allowances.

-7) In the case of the death of an employee who has an accrued vacation leave balance after six months of continuous Texas state employment, his/her estate will be paid for all of the accumulated vacation leave.
+8) In the case of the death of an employee who has an accrued vacation leave balance after six months of continuous Texas state employment, his/her estate will be paid for all accumulated vacation leave.
 The payment shall be calculated at the rate of compensation being paid the employee at the time of death.

 a) Leave Accrual and Carryover.